alfredleo/udacity_intro_to_algorithms/README.md

 - Quiz: Eulerian Path - if only two or none vertexes with odd degree exist, there is and eulerian path.
 - Algorithms are cool
+- Quiz: Case Study
+-- Need for Mathematics
+-- 1. Formalize what you are doing
+-- 2. Analyze correctness
+-- 3. Analyze efficiensy
+- Correctness: Naive